daniel-rusu/pods4k/immutable-arrays/README.md

 ![Memory Layout of immutable arrays](./resources/memory/immutable-array-memory-layout.drawio.png)

-The `values` variable references a primitive int array in the generated bytecode but in Kotlin code it's an Immutable Array.
+Note that the `values` Immutable Array variable directly references a primitive int array in the generated bytecode.

 Immutable Array operations produce Immutable Arrays in order to preserve immutability guarantees.
-However, most regular array operations produce lists.
+However, most regular-array operations produce lists.
 Here's the resulting list memory layout of performing the same operation with a regular primitive array:

 ![Memory Layout of Read-only Lists](./resources/memory/list-memory-layout.drawio.png)

+Lists use generics so primitives are auto-boxed into wrapper objects and references to those wrappers are stored.
 The `values` variable references an `ArrayList`, which references an over-sized array, which itself references wrapper objects which finally store the primitive values.
-Lists use generics so primitives are auto-boxed into wrapper objects and references to those wrappers are stored.

 Unlike lists or regular arrays, Immutable Arrays automatically switch to the most optimal type improving memory and
 performance: